afroisalreadyinu/lists-of-great-stuff/command-line.md

   with `pytest` when a code file changes, for example, you would run `find .
   -name '*.py' | entr 'pytest'`.

+- [file](https://en.wikipedia.org/wiki/File_(command)) is one of those utilities that you need once every few months, but then it's exactly the right thing.
+  `file` prints detailed information on the type of a file; what kind of an executable it is, which encoding a text file has etc, which pdf version etc.

 - [fzf](https://github.com/junegunn/fzf/) is a freakishly fast interactive file finder.
 It does fuzzy match, so typos are not a problem.
 Much better then fiddling around with `find` options.